 Prompt students to demonstrate their understanding of unit relationships by applying the same type of reasoning to another situation.
 For example, they can point out that the decilitre is a unit 10 times larger than the centilitre, and then ask, ”How many decilitres of water do you think are in the cylinder?
 Why?“ (We know that there are 100 cl of water in the cylinder.
 Since the unit decilitre is 10 times larger than the unit centilitre, the number of decilitres of water in the cylinder must be \(\frac{1}{10}\) of 100.
 Therefore, there must be 10 dl of water in the cylinder.)

 As students explore such learning situations, encourage them to apply their understanding of the relationships between the units to propose a conjecture and then to formulate a generalization.
 For example, with the understanding that one millimetre is one thousandth of a metre (1 mm = 0.001 m), ask students to make a conjecture about how many litres are in one millilitre (one millilitre is one thousandth of a litre or 1 mL = 0.001 L).
-Ask students to verify their conjecture and then lead support them in making a generalization, namely, that the prefix milli-placed in front of a unit designates a measurement equivalent to one thousandth of that unit.
+Ask students to verify their conjecture and then guide them in making a generalization, namely, that the prefix milli-placed in front of a unit designates a measurement equivalent to one thousandth of that unit.
 For example, a milligram is one thousandth of 1 gram (1 mg = 0.001 g).

-By the end of the junior division, students should understand that the prefix:
+By the end of the Junior Division, students should understand that the prefix:

 • milli- placed in front of a unit designates a measurement equivalent to one thousandth of the base unit (for example, 1 mg = 0.001 g);